 We are a community of like-minded individuals with strong background in IT or bioinformatics, who embrace the computational approach for extending healthy human longevity.
 We have a code of conduct, a specially-designed ring.
 It is not a secret society.
 But if you see someone with a ring of this design, the person is likely to be very good in bioinformatics and is contributing to aging research.

 How would you advise someone interested in working in computational medicine to get involved?

 I recommend going to a few conferences on aging and AI.
-This year I co-organize two innovation forums during the EMBO/Basel Life conference (www.BaselLife.org): 4th Annual Aging Research for Drug Discovery Forum and 1st Artificial Intelligence and BlockChain Technology in Healthcare Forum 11-13 of September, 2017.
+This year I co-organized two innovation forums during the EMBO/Basel Life conference (www.BaselLife.org): 4th Annual Aging Research for Drug Discovery Forum and 1st Artificial Intelligence and BlockChain Technology in Healthcare Forum 11-13 of September 2017.

 If you want to get a very long introduction to aging research in the context of effective altruism, a few ideas on how to get involved, Insilico and economics of aging and longevity, here are the slides from a 2-hour presentation I recently gave to a group of IT students:

 You have already used your approach for cancer with the OncoFinder study[1-2].
 This seems like a radical new way of conducting research, how successful has this method been so far?

 The OncoFinder demonstrated excellent results in helping personalized existing treatments for individual patients and improve clinical trials enrollment practices.
 But for drug discovery, we developed tools like the iPANDA algorithm and its derivatives to track the minute changes between the various signaling states in multiple tissues and identified the molecules that can target these changes.
 Some of these molecules have been licensed to professional drug developers and some are being validated by the contract research organizations (CROs) for Insilico Medicine.